 TROs follow a statutory process and are a legal document.
-They are undertaken by Warwickshire County Council (WCC) to ensure the process complies with The Local Authorities' Traffic Orders (Procedure) (England) Regulations 2012.
+They are undertaken by Warwickshire County Council to ensure that the process complies with The Local Authorities' Traffic Orders (Procedure) (England) Regulations 2012.

 The timescales for a TRO from concept to implementation are varied.
-Typically, TROs take between 12 and 18 months to deliver.
-However, complex or contentious TROs often extend these timescales.
-If developers suspect that TROs will be required as part of their development, then they should highlight and discuss this with the Highway Development Management Team during pre-application discussions (see Part 2).
+Typically TROs take between 12 and 18 months to deliver.
+However complex or contentious TROs often extend these timescales.
+If Developers suspect that TROs will be required as part of their development then they should highlight and discuss this with Highway Development Management Team during preapplication discussions (see Section 2)